dannie663/Shield/README.md

 # Shield — Cloud-Native Security Platform

-Built in public from Lagos, Nigeria by [YOUR REAL FULL NAME]
+Built in public from Lagos, Nigeria by ADEBANJO DANIEL

 "I'm turning the fraud capital of the world into the most battle-tested cloud security product on earth."